pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 | ExtrapolationMode | No         |
 | Properties        | Yes, with limitations* |

-The Properties field is identified as being searchable but with limitations: each SdsTypeProperty of a given SdsType has its Name and Id included in the Properties field.
+The Properties field is searchable but with limitations: each SdsTypeProperty of a given SdsType has its Name and Id included in the Properties field.
 This includes nested SdsTypes of the given SdsType.
 Therefore, the searching of Properties will distinguish SdsTypes by their respective lists of relevant SdsTypeProperty Ids and Names.

 #### Request
 Search for types using the REST API and specifying the optional `query` parameter: